Terror-Byte/terror-byte.github.io/content/projects.md

 Unity as my 2021 learning objective at Lab42.
-My goal with Unity Invdrs was to get my head back into Unity and polish my skills so I was ready whenever I next needed to use https://youtu.be/GNMUxzp4xy4ame from scratch.
+My goal with Unity Invdrs was to get my head back into Unity and polish my skills so I was ready whenever I next needed to use it at work.
+As I’d already made this game in Godot, I knew exactly what I needed to implement and could focus on the Unity specifics instead of having to design the game from scratch.

 Technologies used:
 - Unity